 His practice focuses on minimally invasive approaches to urologic cancers.
 He has over 450 peer reviewed publications and has grant support from multiple agencies including the National Cancer Institute, American Urologic Association, American College of Surgeons and the Department of Defense.
 The focus of his research is on identification and treatment of patients with lethal prostate cancer though neoadjuvant therapy, improved imaging and novel biomarkers.

-His many leadership positions include serving on the AUA Quality Council, the NCCN-Prostate Screening Guidelines Committee, the NCI Genitourinary Trial Steering Committee, the CALGB Executive Committee and President Elect of the Society of Urologic Oncology.
+He has served in many leadership positions include serving on the AUA Quality Council, the NCCN-Prostate Screening Guidelines Committee, the NCI Genitourinary Trial Steering Committee, the CALGB Executive Committee and President Elect of the Society of Urologic Oncology.
 He has been a member of the AUA since 1997.

-Jay Motola, MD
+Jay A. Motola, MD

-Jay Motola, MD
+Jay A. Motola, MD

-NEW YORK SECTION REPRESENTATIVE, 5/7/2024 – 5/18/2026 *
+NEW YORK SECTION REPRESENTATIVE, 5/7/2024 – 5/22/2028

 Dr. Motola has been involved with resident education and served as a site director at Mount Sinai for 8 years prior to joining NYU Langone.
 He is a general urologist with clinical interests including Endourology, BPH, incontinence and prosthetics.
 He has co-authored numerous manuscripts on BPH and stone disease.